 Nominating Committee, three positions (nominations for all elective posts)

-Terms expire in January in the listed year.
+Unless otherwise indicated, terms expire in January in the listed year.

 2020 Mary Beth Norton, Cornell Univ. (early Anglo-American gender and politics)